Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. How to Clone a Mammoth by Beth Shapiro
+1. I Stooged to Conquer by Moe Howard
 2. The Witcher: The Tower of Swallows by Andrezej Sapkowski

-### Current Book Completed Count as of 5/17/24
+### Current Book Completed Count as of 6/14/24

-Non-fiction - 4\
+Non-fiction - 5\
 Fiction - 7